-Financial assets measured at amortized cost include cash, term deposit, accounts receivable, grants receivable and HST rebate receivable.
+Financial assets measured at amortized cost include cash, term deposits, grants and donations receivable, and interest receivable.

-Financial liabilities measured at amortized cost include amounts due to Homes First Society.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 The Foundation has not designated any financial asset or financial liability to be measured at fair value.